January 15, 2019

 Your parent can’t control some risk factors – such as age, another related condition, or genetics.
 However, you may find areas where you can help your aging parent make changes for the better.
-For example, a study recently showed a link between the risk of dementia and feeling lonely.
+For example, a study recently showed loneliness linked to risk of dementia.

 Research on the Effects of Feeling Lonely